If you're looking for the trope, see "Freaky Friday" Flip.

 - Be Careful What You Wish For

-- Brilliant, but Lazy: Annabelle discovers she herself is this when meeting some of her teachers while in Ellen's body.
+- Brilliant, but Lazy: Annabelle discovers that she is this when meeting some of her teachers while in Ellen's body.

 - Bubblegum Popping: Ellen does this throughout the movie, like when doing housework and playing in a baseball game in the neighborhood park.